PegasusEpsilon/pede/README.md

   - Super+left-click = move
   - Super+right-click = resize
 - It lets you alt+tab (barely, I know, it's on my TODO)
-- It snaps windows to the edge of the screen (but not each other yet, also TODO)
+- It snaps windows to the edge of the screen
+- It snaps windows to each other (only when resizing, currently)
 - It draws a compositor-friendly power button in a configurable location
 - It compiles quickly, which is good, because...
 - It is reconfigured by editing the source and recompiling